 Ask your students: What would you expect a film about Nigeria to be about?

-It is likely that students expect the film to be about an aspect Western media mainly tend to cover regarding Africa, such as emigration, poverty, starvation, violence and crime as well as politically unstable conditions and that they are probably not aware of the more positive aspects that also form part of the reality of Nigeria and other African countries.
-For example, Lagos is a hub for a number of increasingly successful technical startups and is considered Africa’s Silicon Valley.
-Nigeria also has a thriving literature and children’s literature scene and plays a key role in the international music scene due to its vibrant and creative Afrobeat scene, a music genre that combines different influences like West African music styles and American jazz and funk.
+It is likely that students will expect the film to be about an aspect of Africa that the Western media tends to focus on, such as emigration, poverty, hunger, violence and crime, and political instability, and may not be aware of the more positive aspects that are also part of the reality of Nigeria and other African countries.
+For example, Lagos is a hub for a number of increasingly successful tech start-ups and is considered Africa's Silicon Valley.
+Nigeria also has a thriving literary and children's literature scene, and plays a key role in the international music scene for its vibrant and creative Afrobeat scene, a musical genre that combines diverse influences such as West African musical styles and American jazz and funk.

-In addition, most non-Africans do not know that Africa is a continent with 54 countries and various subregions with very diverse populations and different cultures.
-Nigeria is a case in point with a population that is made up of various ethnic groups and over 500 languages that are spoken there.
-Many Nigerians identify more strongly with their ethnicity than with the country because its borders are not in line with the different cultures, ethnic groups and languages.
-English is the official language of the former British colony and Yoruba, Hausa and Igbo are the main languages of communication, but Nigerian middle-class and upper-class parents increasingly speak English with their children.
+In addition, most non-Africans are unaware that Africa is a continent of 54 countries and several sub-regions with very different populations and cultures.
+Nigeria is a case in point, with a population made up of different ethnic groups and over 500 languages spoken.
+Many Nigerians identify more with their ethnicity than with the country, as the country's borders do not correspond to the different cultures, ethnic groups and languages.
+English is the official language of the former British colony and Yoruba, Hausa and Igbo are the main languages of communication, but middle and upper class Nigerian parents increasingly speak English with their children.